-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC) is seeking applications for states or tribes to develop, enhance, and coordinate programs and activities geared toward improving outcomes for child and youth victims of sex and labor trafficking and a technical assistance provider to aid their efforts.
-The purpose of this grant is to improve statewide coordination and multidisciplinary collaboration to address human trafficking involving children and youth.
-This program furthers the Department's mission by enhancing the field's response to victims of human trafficking.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC) is seeking applications to increase the quantity and quality of services available to victims of human trafficking through innovative, field-generated programs.
+This year OVC is soliciting proposals in two focus areas: (1) evidence-based, trauma-informed mental health and substance abuse services; and (2) identifying and serving victims of labor trafficking.
+This program furthers the Department's mission by enhancing the victim services field's response to victims of human trafficking.